 PhD seminars on writing, searching and data management

-This course for PhD candidates at the Faculty of Mathematics and Natural Sciences provides candidates with the tools to efficiently manage their research projects and publish the results.
+This course for PhD candidates at the Faculty of Science and Technology provides candidates with the tools to efficiently manage their research projects and publish the results.

 Hovedinnhold

-The course will focus on four main topics.
-To complete the course, you must be present at 3 of 4 separate course days and have all three written assignments approved.
+The course addresses efficient academic workflows for managing existing research literature, defining a publishing strategy for research projects, refining data management, including hands-on experience with academic writing (details in the drop-down menu below).
+To complete the course, you must be present at 3 of 4 separate course days and have all three written assignments approved*.

 Course schedule:

-Objectives and Content: Presentation of techniques, tools, and approaches for collecting, managing, and using scientific literature.
+Objectives and Content: Presentation of techniques, tools, and approaches for collecting, managing, and using scientific literature, as well as publishing strategies.

 Work requirements:

-- Perform a (semi-systematic) search for relevant research literature and document the choices made
+- Perform a (semi-systematic) search for relevant research literature and document the approach

-- How academic integrity depends on a well-thought-out strategy for collecting, reading, and using literature in research and dissemination.
+- Relate academic integrity to a well-thought-out strategy for collecting, reading, and using literature in research and dissemination

 - Effectively build a reliable and verifiable knowledge base as a basis for own research and dissemination, as well as to know which method of information retrieval is needed for a specific task (e.g. systematic review)